-Pancreatic cancer is the fourth most common cause of cancer-related death among men and women in the United States.
-The overwhelming majority of pancreatic cancers (approximately 90%) are ductal adenocarcinomas.
-Unfortunately, many patients diagnosed with pancreatic adenocarcinoma (PAD) do not exhibit disease-specific symptoms until the cancer has reached an advanced stage, and for all stages of PAD the combined 1-year survival rate for patients who do not receive surgery is approximately 29% and the 5-year rate is just 7%.
-Published clinical trial results have led to the emergence of new therapeutic targets and regimens, and the poor clinical course for many patients with progressive PAD mandates the investigation of even more new approaches.
+Pancreatic cancer is the fourth most common cause of cancer-related death among US men and women.
+The overwhelming majority (approximately 90%) of pancreatic cancers are ductal adenocarcinomas, and many patients diagnosed with pancreatic adenocarcinoma (PAD) do not exhibit distinctive symptoms until the disease has reached an advanced stage.
+For all stages of PAD the combined 1-year survival rate for patients who do not receive surgery is approximately 29%, and the 5-year rate is an appalling 7%.
+Published results from ongoing trials have led to the emergence of new therapeutic targets and regimens, and the poor clinical course for so many patients with progressive PAD mandates the consideration of these approaches.
 In order to offer optimal patient care - including the option of clinical trial participation - the practicing medical oncologist must be well informed of these advances.